 The biggest parade yet

-This year’s Pride parade promises to be one of the biggest yet with over 90 entries already registered to participate.
+This year’s Pride parade promises to be one of the biggest yet with over 125 entries registered to participate.
 The parade steps off at 9 p.m. at 1812 N Main Ave and continues south to Lexington Avenue where it ends.

 After the parade, the community is invited to the Pride on the Strip Official After Party at Heat Nightclub.